-Gannett plans to launch more than 100 hyper-local sites co-branded with HighSchoolSports.net.
-The firm also plans to increase its coverage of high school sports on USAToday.com.
+Stepping up its coverage of local high school sports, Gannett announced plans Wednesday (Aug.
+18) to launch more than 100 hyper-local Web sites co-branded with HighSchoolSports.net.
+The TV and newspaper owner also plans to increase its coverage of high school sports on USAToday.com.

-The first micro-sites will debut this month in 38 Gannett media markets such as Atlanta, Washington, D.C., and Denver.
-A rollout to Gannett’s other local media outlets is expected to be completed by the end of 2010.
-Collectively, Gannett sports content is estimated to reach about 9.4 million monthly visitors.
+The first micro-sites will debut this month in 38 Gannett media markets such as Atlanta, Ga., Washington, D.C., and Denver, Co.
+Rollout to Gannett’s other local media outlets is expected to be completed by the end of 2010.
+Collectively, Gannett sports content on the Web sites is estimated to reach about 9.4 million monthly visitors.

-The expansion allows Gannett to enhance coverage of high school sports by combining the assets of its TV and newspaper units with the content of HighSchoolSports.
+The expansion will allows Gannett to enhance coverage of local high school sports by combining the Sports news gathering assets of TV and newspapers with the content of HighSchoolSports.net.

-“This unlocks the full value of our prep sports content for our readers and for sports marketers, including national marketers, who are increasingly looking to reach 12- to 17-year-old athletes and their families at the local and regional level,” said Peter Lundquist, vp, gm of Gannett High School Sports.
+“This unlocks the full value of our prep sports content for our readers and for sports marketers, including national marketers, who are increasingly looking to reach 12- to 17-year-old athletes and their families at the local and regional level,” said Peter Lundquist, vp and general manager of Gannett High School Sports.

-Gannett acquired a controlling interest in Schedule Star, the online publishing arm of HighSchoolSports in 2007.
+Gannett acquired a controlling interest in Schedule Star LLC, the online publishing arm of HighSchoolSports.net in Oct.
+2007.
 It is part of the Gannett Digital Network.